WiredWest Regional Broadband Solution

 If the town withdraws from the coop, partway thru the term of service, no customer contractual penalties will be charged.
-The contracts would be assigned to whomever takes over the broadband service for the town.
+The contracts would be assigned to whoever takes over the broadband service for the town.

 Each town has one vote.
 Every town has an equal voice in decision-making.

 WiredWest will contract a vendor to bill the customers and they pay WiredWest or another vendor who handles collections.
 Towns do not have to do their own billing or collections.
 Subscription price and all perservice charges will be the same to all customers of the coop.
 Towns may impose a surcharge on their customers that will be billed by WiredWest and flow through to towns.
 The surcharge will be itemized separately on the customer bill.
 The surcharge can be a mechanism to have subscribers fund debt service, but may be used to cover other broadband related costs.
 Towns should minimize the use of surcharges as the increased cost to subscribers may decrease the take rate and reduce income.

 If there are operating losses, either service rates will be increased (with the consent of the board) and/or towns will be assessed for the shortfall.

 At the end of the year, based on prior year’s audit, the Board will vote on how much of any excess earnings to retain and how much to make available for distributions back to the towns.
 Such distributions will be allocated proportional to topline revenue per town.
 Towns must have a minimum take rate of 50% to qualify to receive distributions.